mhaliz/metabolomics-diabetes-risk/README.md

 ## Data
 This project contains data from over 8,000 participants, measuring 10,000 distinct biomarkers.
 It also contains demographic variables: age, sex, and BMI.
-Patient data is not committed to this repository.

 ## Authors
 Michali Izhaky